smalos/nuBuilder4-Bug-Tracker/20200109_subform_fails_saving.md

 ### How to fix:

-The function nuValidateSubforms() needs fixing so that the error "cannot be left blank" will not be displayed if addable & deleteable are set to true.
+The function nuValidateSubforms() needs fixing so that the error "cannot be left blank" will not be displayed if addable & deleteable are set to false.

 ### Fix: not available!